Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Conclusion

 \section{Conclusion}

 Modeling of complex multiscale dynamical systems in computational mechanics presents a fundamental challenge: the prohibitive computational cost of resolving all relevant scales.
 For systems without a clear scale separation, classical deterministic and local closure modeling methods can be too restrictive.
-This work addresses this challenge through a novel latent diffusion-based framework for stochastic and non-local closure modeling that balances both the accuracy and the computational efficiency.
+This work addresses this challenge through a novel latent diffusion-based framework for stochastic and non-local closure modeling that balances accuracy and computational efficiency.
 In the conventional latent diffusion models, the latent space is determined purely based on the reconstruction performance, which may potentially lead to a latent distribution that is difficult to capture by standard diffusion model techniques.
-Compared to the conventional latent diffusion models, one of the key innovations in our approach is the joint training of autoencoders and diffusion models in the latent space, which facilitates an automatic adaptive tuning of the latent space to ensure a good performance of the diffusion model.
+Compared to the conventional latent diffusion models, one of the key innovations in our approach is the joint training of autoencoders and diffusion models in the latent space, which facilitates an automatic adaptive tuning of the latent space to ensure strong diffusion-model performance.
 Numerical examples demonstrate that our jointly trained latent diffusion framework achieves $\sim 10\times$ computational acceleration in ensemble simulations while maintaining predictive accuracy comparable to physical-space diffusion models.
 By bridging the gap between representational expressiveness and computational feasibility, our approach enables practical ensemble-based uncertainty quantification that would be expensive with conventional techniques.
-Future research directions include incorporating physics-informed constraints directly into the latent representation and developing resolution-invariant autoencoder architectures that preserve the theoretical resolution-invariance properties of neural operators used to construct diffusion models, potentially enabling a unified framework capable of operating across arbitrary discretizations without retraining the model while maintaining the computational benefits of a properly discovered latent space.